danielnuriyev/pulumi-trino/README.md

 # Trino on Kubernetes with Pulumi

-Deploy Trino to local Kubernetes cluster created with `kind` using pulumi.
+Deploy Trino to local Kubernetes cluster.
-The deployment uses Nessie as the Iceberg catalog with Git-like versioning capabilities, storing metadata in Postgres and files on S3 using MinIO.

 ## Architecture